exerciseThis/dailyTask/README.md

 # dailyTask
+  1. Fork
+  1. Clone
+  1. Commit
-  1. Create an issue with your task.
+  1. Merge with upstream
-  1. Create a pull request for that issue.
+  1. Create a pull request

 ## TO DO
   - add sorting algorithms